Zero Fighter A6M5 Model52 Imperial Japanese Navy Sweet 1/144

 All the parts I can assemble is all one built before the painting.

 I painted the undersurface, a cowling and the propeller by airbrushing.
-I decided the canopy firstly cockpit color and the next is a body color.
+I decided the canopy firstly cockpit color and the next is body color.

 I painted it a dark green base color.

-Because one of the Japanese flag decal got wrinkled on the way and ruptured, I cut spare Japanese flag decal just a little and covered it in the damaged area.
-The damaged area was not much attracted afterwards, when I spread decal fit like a pool of water on the wing and soften these markings.
+Because one of the Japanese flag decals got wrinkled on the way and ruptured, I cut spare Japanese flag decal just a little and covered it in the damaged area.
+The damaged area was not much attracted afterward when I spread decal fit like a pool of water on the wing and soften these markings.

 Many kits of the 653 FLYING GROUP 166 FIGHTER SQUADRON are released, including the other scales.

-653 FLYING GROUP is the aircraft carrier squadron that participated in a lot of strategy, such as the Southern Operations at the opening of WWII and the battle of the Philippine Sea.
+The 653 FLYING GROUP is the aircraft carrier squadron that participated in a lot of strategies, such as the Southern Operations at the opening of WWII and the battle of the Philippine Sea.